 Zhong Yuan Jie (中元节) or Hungry Ghost Festival is a yearly celebration that happens during the seventh lunar month.
-This year, it’s happening from 11 August to 9 September 2018 with Ghost Day falling on 25 August.
+This year, it’s happening from 1–29 August, with Ghost Day falling on 15 August.
 During this period, spirits emerge from the gates of hell in search of food, entertainment and a breath of fresh air (much like a mum after confinement).
 During the month, Chinese families worship their ancestors and present offerings to appease the hungry ghosts.
 It’s sort of like Halloween but it lasts for a whole month, there’s no dressing up and all of the treats are for the dead.
 Keen to see some of these ghosts for yourself?
 Pop down to Haw Par Villa to see just what sort of horrors await if you don’t respect your parents, kiddos.

-Hungry Ghost Festival is celebrated in Malaysia, Hong Kong and Taiwan as well as Singapore.
-Traditions vary according to region but in Singapore, Chinese often offer food, incense, candles and paper offerings to the dead.
+Hungry Ghost Festival is celebrated in Malaysia, Hong Kong and Taiwan, as well as Singapore.
+Traditions vary according to region but, in Singapore, the Chinese often offer food, incense, candles and paper offerings to the dead.
 They also hold performances to entertain the ghosts.

 The Chinese believe that when you burn something, the smoke can rise to the afterlife for relatives to enjoy.
-You can find shops around Chinatown which sell all sorts of paper offerings including paper handbags, Apple MacBooks, swimming pools, luxury cars, and even banks (after all, why offer a few measly dollars when you can offer a whole bank?).
-These offerings are usually burned on the 1st, 15th and last day of the Ghost Month in cages, metal drums, or in small red containers.
+You can find shops around Chinatown that sell all sorts of paper offerings, including paper handbags, Apple MacBooks, swimming pools, luxury cars and even banks (after all, why offer a few measly dollars when you can offer a whole bank?).
+These offerings are usually burned on the 1st, 15th and last day of the Ghost Month in cages, metal drums or in small red containers.
 Other types of offerings such as fresh fruit, suckling pigs and rice may be left out in the open, no burning required.
 Warning: people can get a little enthusiastic and kick up a load of smoke and ash so don’t get too close if observing!

 DON’T sit in the front row as it’s reserved for the spirits.